The Lee Pubs and Restaurants

 The Old Swan

-The oldest of the pubs is The Old Swan at Swan Bottom.
+The oldest of the pubs was The Old Swan at Swan Bottom, which closed in 2024.
+It dates back to the 16th century.

 The Gate Inn